 - Has current Zika virus infection; or

-- Has recovered from Zika virus infection in the preceding three months.
+- Has recovered from Zika virus infection in the preceding 6 months.

 Zika virus infection is notifiable in Australia as a flavivirus (unspecified) infection and should be notified to state and territory health departments.
 To guide reporting, the surveillance case definition is located on the Department of Health website.